 Q - What does it look like?

-A - In the first round of edits, I focus on conventions and mechanical issues.
+A - In the first round of edits, I focus on line editing suggestions as well as conventions and mechanical issues.
 The author makes corrections and adjustments as they see fit and sends it back for a second round.

 During the second round of edits, I create a basic style sheet and read through the whole story again to catch mechanical issues that may have been missed or introduced (not a proofread).